Frequently Asked Questions

 When you contact Openings about leading a retreat or workshop, we will schedule a free consultation to talk about your needs and expectations.
 During that meeting, or in a proposal after that meeting, you will be presented with several ideas to choose from for a theme.
 After a basic contract is signed, there will be time to tailor the theme or idea to further meet your group’s specific needs.

 Can events be planned for any denomination or theological background?

 Yes.
 All events are tailored to meet your needs.
 Openings staff have facilitated events and led workshops for a variety of secular, Christian and interfaith audiences.

 How much does event leadership cost?

 Cost for each event will be contracted separately to allow for variations in the needs and plans of each group.
-However, to give a general idea of cost, a retreat led completely by Openings staff might cost $200 + expenses for a half-day event, $500 + expenses for a full day event, and $500-$1000 + expenses for an overnight event, which includes preparation time.
+However, to give a general idea of cost, a retreat led completely by Openings staff might cost $300-500 + expenses for a half-day event, $500-700 + expenses for a full day event, and $750-$1000 + expenses for an overnight event.
+These prices include normal preparation time.
 To facilitate a meeting or a short workshop with a specific agenda might be $50-100/hour + expenses.